kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

       minAvailable: 2
 ```

-Then the the Pod Disruption Budget policy shown below will be created as a result:
+As a result, the following pod disruption budget policy is created:

 ```yaml
 apiVersion: policy/v1beta1